BabyChouSr/Sponsorship-Scraper/README.md

 ## Step two: Place your linkedin information into `parameters.py`

+Specifically, change the `linkedin_username` and `linkedin_password` to yours.

 ## Step three: Place companies you are sourcing in companies.txt

+Place each company on a new line.

 ## Step four: Run LinkedinScraper.py and keep tabs open

-LinkedinScraper will create a file called recruiters.csv
+LinkedinScraper will create a file called recruiters.csv and permutedEmailsResult.csv.
+Recruiters.csv is result of webscraping and then permutedEmailsResult is the one that has all the emails generated and gone through different permutations of possible emails.

-## Step five: Run EmailPermuter.ipynb

-EmailPermuter will permute all the names generated from LinkedinScraper with their company to create plausible emails used <br>
-The output will be in out/permutedEmailsResult.csv

 ## Important Notes